 You're hardly alone if you're encountering the problem of wisteria failing to bloom.
 On the contrary, it's very common.
 You start to wonder after a while if you'll ever get to enjoy flowers on the vine at some point in this lifetime.

-The answer may depend, in part, on which type of wisteria vine you're talking about.
-So I begin with a tip about plant selection, below, before proceeding to techniques used to solve the problem of AWOL flowers....
+The answer may depend in part on which type of wisteria vine you're talking about.

-Did you know that American wisteria vines tend to bloom more quickly than do their Asian counterparts?
-Regarding the Asian, there are both Japanese (W. floribunda) and Chinese (W. sinensis) types.
+Did you know that American wisteria vines tend to bloom more quickly than their Asian counterparts?
+Regarding the Asian wisteria, there are both Japanese (W. floribunda) and Chinese (W. sinensis) types.

 - Pruning of the vines

 First of all, perform a soil test to determine any deficiencies in your soil.
 It's possible that your tree would benefit from a fertilizer high in phosphorus (the middle number in the NPK sequence on fertilizer bags) in early spring.
 It's important to note that wisterias are in the pea family, which means that they are nitrogen fixers.
 They don't need your help in obtaining nitrogen.
 In fact, excess nitrogen will only make your vine run more rampant and exacerbate the problem of "all foliage, no flowers."